mgadi/naemonbox/README.md

 ln -s /usr/share/zoneinfo/Europe/Paris ./localtime
 ```
 -------------------------------------------------
-####Both opnevz VPS and Dedicated Servers####
+####Both openvz VPS and Dedicated Servers####
 Naemonbox is only available for x86_64 architecture, at the moment.
-You need to enable the non-free packages to install gettext and SNMP MIBs.
+(Since naemonbox-0.0.6, we enable the non-free repository for you.
+You can directly jump to Installing section) You need to enable the non-free packages to install gettext and SNMP MIBs.
 Open up ```/etc/apt/sources.list```, and you should see lines like the following (URLs will likely vary).
 Simply add non-free to the respective URLs you wish to use :
 ```
 deb http://ftp.fr.debian.org/debian/ wheezy main non-free contrib deb-src http://ftp.fr.debian.org/debian/ wheezy main non-free contrib